mheily/libkqueue/BUGS.md

     ready lists of individual kqueues share the same mutex.
 This may cause performance issues where large numbers of processes are monitored.

+ * `EVFILT_SIGNAL` - On the signalfd-backed implementation (Linux/illumos)
+    a signal must be blocked on every thread that could otherwise take delivery, otherwise the kernel runs the disposition before the signal lands in the pending queue that signalfd reads from.
+POSIX has no process-wide block primitive: `pthread_sigmask(2)` (and `sigprocmask(2)`,
+    whose behaviour is undefined in multithreaded programs) only sets the mask on the calling thread.
+When the first knote for a signal is registered, libkqueue blocks that signal on the registering thread;
+    threads spawned afterwards inherit the mask, but pre-existing threads are unaffected.
+Applications that register `EVFILT_SIGNAL` after spawning worker threads must `pthread_sigmask(SIG_BLOCK, ...)` the monitored signals on those threads themselves.
+Same constraint the POSIX `EVFILT_PROC` waiter has for `SIGCHLD`.

+ * `EVFILT_SIGNAL` - On the signalfd-backed implementation, thread-targeted
+    signals (`pthread_kill`, `tgkill`) sent to a thread other than libkqueue's internal signal dispatch thread will NOT be observed via kqueue.
+The kernel routes thread-targeted signals into the target thread's per-thread pending queue, which only that thread's signalfd reader can drain.
+    Process-targeted signals (`kill(getpid(), ...)`) land in the per-process pending queue where the dispatcher sees them normally.
+Native BSD/macOS kqueue is in-kernel and observes both.

  ## Linux

  * If a file descriptor outside of kqueue is closed, the internal kqueue